How to Use Microsoft Teams Like a Pro

 And now that you’ve grasped the basics of MS Teams, it’s time to understand what more it can do beyond chat and video-conferencing.
 From smooth communications to enhanced productivity – Teams has more than one trick up its sleeve to simplify your work life.

-In this article, we’ll take you through some of the more advanced features of Teams so you can learn to use it like a pro!
+In this article, we’ll take you through some of the more advanced Microsoft Teams productivity hacks so you can learn to use it like a pro!

 The Secrets to Team Productivity